 The Student Life Program at Millennium consists of 25+ activities that support leadership development, creative expression, social responsibility, healthy lifestyles, civic engagement, and cultural awareness.
 All extracurricular activities are created based on student interest.
-If there is a club you would like to start that is not listed here, please contact Mr. Becker (firstname.lastname@example.org) or come to the Main Office for a New Club Proposal Form.
+If you would like to start a club that is not listed here, please come to the Main Office to complete a New Club Proposal Form.